 The passport portfolio strategy

-While analyzing your passport portfolio strategy, as a dual citizen, you need to choose the passports that you will use in the future.
-It is important to build a passport portfolio to eradicate any obligations or strict rules that you do not want to follow as a dual national.
+While analyzing your passport portfolio strategy, as a dual citizen, you must choose the passports you will use in the future.
+It is important to build a passport portfolio to eradicate any obligations or strict rules you do not want to follow as a dual national.

 Decide where you want to live